thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls.md

 In this example, user1 can only call `getnetworkinfo`, user2 can only call `getnetworkinfo` or `getwalletinfo`, while user3 can still call all RPCs.

 ### Restricted Access Users

-[block:callout]
-{
-  "type": "warning",
+> 🚧
+>
-  "body": "This feature is only available on masternodes" }
+> This feature is only available on masternodes
-[/block]

 As of Dash Core 0.17.0, an option is provided to add an RPC user that is restricted to a small subset of RPCs that will be used by Dash Platform.
 The `platform-user` configuration value sets the name of the RPC user to be restricted.

 The `platform-user` configuration value must be set to a previously configured [rpcauth user](#rpc-auth-security).